You will need to hold a Crown lease or licence if you intend to use or occupy Crown Land within Tasmania.

 - shared access over reserved roads

-Licences do not confer exclusive possession and are often issued for shared use purposes.
-To obtain a licence to conduct mining activities on Crown land, you must also obtain the mining rights to that land.
+To obtain a licence to conduct mining activities on Crown Land, you must also obtain mining rights to that land.

 Please consult the Contact Officer for more information.